Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ----

-Explanation/Reference:

-Explanation:

-Box 1: From Copilot Studio, add SharePoint as a knowledge source

-Box 2: From Copilot Studio, configure the SharePoint tool.

-Box 1: From Copilot Studio, add SharePoint as a knowledge source
+**Box 1: From Copilot Studio, add SharePoint as a knowledge source **

 Enable the agent to answer user questions about company policies.